AMReX-Astro/Castro/docs/_sources/timestepping.rst.txt

 Simulation Time
 ---------------

-There are two paramters that can define when a simulation ends:
+There are two parameters that can define when a simulation ends:

   * ``max_step``: maximum number of level 0 time steps (integer :math:`\geq 0`; default: -1)